gsstephenson/MCDB-5520-group-project-analysis/VARIANT_ANALYSIS_REPORT.md

 Analysis of the GIAB Ashkenazi Jewish trio identified **70 true de novo variants** on chromosome 1 in the proband (HG002).
 The vast majority (94%) are classified as Benign, indicating high-quality variant calling.
 One clinically significant finding—an intronic insertion in the **FH (Fumarate Hydratase)** gene—shows strong computational evidence for splice disruption and warrants clinical follow-up.

+> ⭐ **Advanced Analysis:** This project incorporates **GIAB v4.2.1 gold-standard benchmark validation** (498 MB downloaded from NIST FTP), enabling confidence stratification of variants by high-confidence region status—a quality control layer not typically included in standard analyses.

 ### Key Statistics

 | Metric | Value |